acrobotache/Write-A-Data-Science-Blog-Post/README.md

 This is a Udacity Data Scientist Nanodegree project.
 The motivation behind this project is to understand how the different physio-chemical properties make a good wine.
 It includes exploratory data analysis techniques to get insight from red wine data and analyses how different wine properties impact on the wine 'quality'.
 Further, it considers below questions to get insight from the data.
-1. What are highly correlated features with respect to the target variable i.e 'quality'?
+1. How different features are correlated with each other?
 2. Which feature are affecting the quality of wine?
 3. Are there any outliers present in the dataset?
 4. Can we think of building a classification model for predicting the wine quality?